-The Challenger Division was established in 1989 as a separate, adaptive division of Little League to give boys and girls with physical and developmental challenges, ages 4-18*, a chance to enjoy the game of baseball.
+Little League’s Challenger Division was established in 1989 as a separate, adaptive division of Little League to give boys and girls with physical and developmental challenges, ages 4-18 (or up to age 22 if still enrolled in high school), a chance to enjoy the game of baseball.

 Today, more than 30,000 children participate in more than 900 Challenger Divisions worldwide.
 Teams are set up according to abilities rather than age, and the games are designed to be developmentally appropriate with an emphasis on fun and teamwork.